adamfowleruk/mljs/planning.md

   - DONE BUG empty strings in widget context config for directory, format, transform results in invalid searches
   - DONE BUG autoCategories on highcharts was false by default, should be true
   - DONE BUG widget-search.js line 560 - suggestions.suggestions is undefined (not a snippeting search)
-  - BUG clicking on contexts results in js error
+  - BUG workplace clicking on contexts results in js error
   - BUG workplace load executing two searches on single searchcontext (hence slow page load)
-  - BUG Need scroll bar adding to main widget layout area so it doesn't overflow
+  - BUG workplace Need scroll bar adding to main widget layout area so it doesn't overflow
-  - BUG repeatedly dragging new widget classes on to layout causes top widget only to be rendered, to first two parts of zone
+  - BUG workplace repeatedly dragging new widget classes on to layout causes top widget only to be rendered, to first two parts of zone
   - DONE BUG Sparqlbar and graphexplorer widgets no longer work
   - DONE BUG no empty results message in sparqlresults
   - DONE BUG no empty results message in entityfacts